Managing Cultural Load, Cultural Stress In The Workplace – An Indigenous Worker Retention Program

 • Strategies to manage cultural stress.
 Dealing with humbugging and how my individual coping mechanisms are identified as blockers to change

-• Managing my mood and identifying culturally related depression; anxiety (nerves) and how community demands on my work are managed
+• Managing my mood and identifying culturally related depression; anxiety (nerves) and individual coping mechanisms are formed and can be altered

 • Managing cultural dilemmas-what happens when my work role conflicts with my cultural role